ibm-cloud-docs/assistant/skill-add.md

 - To add prebuilt intents to your skill, see [Using content catalogs](catalog.html).
 - To define your own intents, see [Intents](intents.html).

 The dialog skill cannot interact with customers until it is added to an assistant and the assistant is deployed.
-See [Creating assistants](create-assistant.html).
+See [Creating assistants](assistant-add.html).

 ### Troubleshooting skill import issues
-{: #import-errors}
+{: #skill-add-import-errors}

 If you receive a message that says the skill contains artifacts that exceed the limits imposed by your service plan, complete the following steps to import the skill successfully: